 The spiraling pattern on a sunflower head carries the ratio, which makes the most efficient use of space.
 In fact, if you count the number of petals on a flower, you’ll discover that they always follow the Fibonacci Sequence.
 A lily has 3 petals, while buttercups have five, chicory carries 21 petals and the daisy has 34 petals.

 You can find similar patterns on pinecones, pineapples, and cauliflower.
 Algae and root systems of plants follow the ratio.
 Seashells are designed in the spiral form of the Golden Ratio.
 Hurricanes and tornadoes spin in this golden sequence.
-Divide the number of female bees to males and you get this sequence.
+Divide the number of female bees by males and you get this sequence.
 Waves can be measured as well using this ratio.

 The face is a perfect example of the Golden Ratio.
 The space between the mouth and nose and between the chin and eyes all conform to the ratio.
 This is taking an average of human faces.
 Individual faces that conform to the ratio are considered more beautiful.